Adelic line bundles on quasi-projective varieties: Objects of mixed coefficients

 An element of $\Div(\CX)_\QQ=\Div(\CX)\otimes_\ZZ\QQ$ is called a (Cartier) \emph{$\QQ$-divisor} of $\CX$.
 A $\BQ$-divisor $\CD \in \Div(\CX)_\BQ$ is called \emph{effective} if for some positive integer $m$, the multiple $m \CD$ is an effective (integral) divisor in $\Div(\CX)$.

-Denote by $\Picc(\CX)$ the \emph{category} of line bundles over $\CX$, in which the objects are line bundles (or equivalently invertible sheaves) over $\CX$, and the morphisms are isomorphisms of line bundles.
-Denote by $\Picc(\CX)_\QQ$ the \emph{category} of $\QQ$-line bundles over $\CX$, in which the objects are pairs $(a,\CL)$ (or just written as $a\CL$) with $a\in \QQ$ and $\CL\in\Picc(\CX)$, and a morphism of two such objects is defined to be
+Denote by $\Picc(\CX)$ the \emph{category} of line bundles on $\CX$, in which the objects are line bundles (or equivalently invertible sheaves) on $\CX$, and the morphisms are isomorphisms of line bundles.
+Denote by $\Picc(\CX)_\QQ$ the \emph{category} of $\QQ$-line bundles on $\CX$, in which the objects are pairs $(a,\CL)$ (or just written as $a\CL$) with $a\in \QQ$ and $\CL\in\Picc(\CX)$, and a morphism of two such objects is defined to be

 where $m$ runs through positive integers such that $am$ and $a'm$ are both integers, so that $am\CL$ and $a'm\CL'$ are viewed as integral line bundles, and ``$\Hom$'' on the right-hand side represents isomorphisms of integral line bundles.
 For the direct system, for any $m|n$, there is a transition map